tlwilliams895/lchs/src/chapters/lists/common-list-tasks.rst

       [0, 2, 4, 6, 8, 10, 12, 14, 16, 18, 20]

-   Now let's add selected elements from one list to another:
+We can also use the accumulator pattern to add selected elements from one list to another.

+.. admonition:: Example

    .. sourcecode:: python
       :linenos: